stylep/stylep-dropdown/README.md

 # stylep-dropdown
 <img src=https://avatars1.githubusercontent.com/u/16121328?v=3&s=200 title=stylep align=right height=95>

-A simple dropdown for your next project.
+Dropdown and callout patterns and styles for your next app or form.

 ## Install
 You can install using the [spm](https://github.com/stylep/stylep) command or install using npm and the project name.